ausgreen/personal_web_page/austin/content/cv2_info_iso.md

 probably be defined into more precise categories other than just *Cyan* and *Magenta*.

 #####Up Next
-Next time I will attmpt to do some other cool stuff with this image:
+Next time I will attempt to do some other cool stuff with this image:

  - Identify centers of mass and coordinates of each region
  - Determine percentages of each color by area